More Efficient Estimation for Logistic Regression with Optimal Subsample: Pilot estimate and practical implementation

-Clearly, Algorithm~\ref{alg:1} takes no more than linear time to run.
-We assume that a generic function \verb|readline()| reads a single line (or multiple lines) from the data file and stop at the beginning of the next line (or next block) in the data file.
-No calculation is performed on a data line if it is not included in the subsample.
-Such functionality are provided by most programming languages.
-For example, Julia \citep{Julia} and Python \citep{vanRossum1995} has a function \verb|readline()| that read a file line-by-line; R \citep{R} has a function \verb|readLines()| that read one or multiple lines; C \citep{C} and C++ \citep{stroustrup1986c} has a function \verb|getline()| to read one line at a time. \end{remark}

-Taking into account all aforementioned issues in this section, including how to obtain the pilot estimates, how to combine it with the second stage estimates, as well as how to process data file line-by-line, we summarize practical implementation procedures in Algorithm~\ref{alg:2} and Algorithm~\ref{alg:3}, where Algorithm~\ref{alg:2} is for sampling with replacement and Algorithm~\ref{alg:3} is for Poisson sampling.
-The algorithms are presented for the scenario that data volume is larger than the size the the RAM.
-When the full data can be loaded into the RAM, the procedure of sampling can be done directly in the RAM and the method is easier to implement for that scenario.
+Taking into account all aforementioned issues in this section, including how to obtain pilot estimates, how to combine them with the second stage estimates, as well as how to process data file line-by-line, we summarize practical implementation procedures in Algorithm~\ref{alg:2} for sampling with replacement and in Algorithm~\ref{alg:3} for Poisson subsampling.